 Our Triad track record of success

 Our in-house Triad model has successfully forecast every Triad period for the last eight years.
 We provide clients with comprehensive alerts advising when a Triad is forecast, so they can reduce consumption accordingly.
 In addition, we uniquely provide a daily report which includes foresight of the next 14 days alongside a long-term winter outlook allowing our clients to plan ahead.

 Why choose EIC?

 We have an enviable track record in Triad prediction.
-EIC has an in-house model which has successfully forecast every triad period for the last eight years.
-Our model has been shortlisted for The Energy Awards Energy Data Collection and Analysis award along with our 360 Strategic Energy Review.
+EIC has an in-house model which has successfully forecast every triad period for the last ten years.

-Clients who responded to our alerts and took action in 2018/19 season, cut demand by an average of 41% compared to standard peak-period half-hour consumption.
+Clients who responded to our alerts and took action in previous Triad seasons, cut demand by an average of 41% compared to standard peak-period half-hour consumption.
 This resulted in significant cost savings, with clients who responded to our Triad Alerts saving on average £180,000.
-The best result last winter saw a client saving just shy of £1 million in TNUoS charges.
+The best result saw a client saving just shy of £1 million in TNUoS charges.